+Prospective Utilization Review (Prior Approval) We review selected elective inpatient admissions, Surgical Day Care, outpatient/ambulatory procedures and Medical Drugs prior to the provision of such services to determine whether proposed services meet Medical Necessity Guidelines for coverage.
+Prior Approval determinations will be made within two working days of obtaining all necessary information.
 In the case of a determination to approve an admission, procedure or service, we will give notice via the HPHC provider portal within 24 hours of the decision and will send written confirmation to you and the provider within two working days.
 In the case of a determination to deny or reduce benefits ("an adverse determination"), we will notify the Provider rendering the service by telephone within 24 hours of the decision and will send a written or electronic confirmation of the telephone notification to you and the Provider within one working day thereafter.

-Please Note: Prior Approval is not required to receive (1) emergency medical or mental health services, (2) Acute Treatment Services or (3) Clinical Stabilization Services from a Plan Provider.
+Please Note: Prior Approval is not required to obtain Acute Treatment Services or Clinical Stabilization Services from a Plan Provider.
 The terms "Acute Treatment Services" and "Clinical Stabilization Services" are defined in the Glossary of this Benefit Handbook.